 The Company applies ASC 740 related to accounting for uncertainty in income taxes.
 The Company's reserves related to income taxes are based on a determination of whether, and how much of, a tax benefit take by the Company in its tax filings or positions is more likely than not to be realized following resolution of any potential contingencies present related to the tax benefit.
 At December 31, 2014 and 2013, the Company had no unrecognized tax benefits.
-Interest and penalty charges, if any, related to unrecognized tax benefits would be classified as income tax expense in the accompanying statements of operations

-The Company has not as yet conducted a study of its research and development credit carryforwards.
-This study may result in an adjustment to the Company's research and development credit carryforwards; however, until a study is completed and any adjustment is known, no amounts are being presented as an uncertain tax position.
+Interest and penalty charges, if any, related to unrecognized tax benefits would be classified as income tax expense in the accompanying statements of operations credit carryforwards; however, until a study is completed and any adjustment is known, no amounts are being presented as an uncertain tax position.
 A full valuation allowance has been provided against the Company's research and development credits, and if an adjustment is required, this adjustment would be offset by an adjustment to the valuation allowance.
 Thus, there would be no impact to the balance sheets or statements of operations if an adjustment were required.